If your baby’s on the way, here are some key things to consider.

 - Teach them about local foods – and encourage them to try something completely different

 Music and books

-- Load your MP3 player with your child’s favourite songs and consider audiobooks
+- Load your phone or MP3 player with your child’s favourite songs

-- Apps, tablets and games can be a great distraction when travelling.
-Download their favourite TV show episodes, films, and games and make sure everything can be accessed offline.
+Make sure you download their favourite TV show episodes, films and games so that everything can be accessed offline.